maximuskowalski/smount/install_temp.md

 #######################
 Choose your own
 Edit ./input cst@.service with your preferred settings.
-You  could make as many different custom mount setups as your system can cope with by running successively with different settings.
+You  could make as many different custom mount setups as your system can cope with by running successively with different settings applied to `./input cst@.service` each time.
 ```